pruthvi7384/Tic-Tac-Toe-Game-Python/README.md

 # How To Clone This Repo

 Step: 1
-=> Open Terminal and type command git clone
+=> Open Terminal and type command git clone https://github.com/pruthvi7384/Tic-Tac-Toe-Game-Python.git

+Step: 2
+=> Open Follder in CMD ( or any Terminal )

+Thank You !